Cold Eyes of Fear

-Cold Eyes of Fear (Gli occhi freddi della paura) is a 1971 Italian Giallo film directed by Enzo G. Castellari, starring Fernando Rey.
+Cold Eyes of Fear (Gli occhi freddi della paura) is a 1971 Italian Giallo film directed by Enzo G. Castellari, starring Fernando Rey, Giovanna Ralli, Frank Wolff, and Gianni Garko.

 Plot

-A handsome young playboy (Gianni Garko) picks up a pretty Italian girl (Giovanna Ralli) and brings her to his uncle's house for some fun.
-What he doesn't know is that two dangerous convicts are lying in wait at the house to avenge themselves on the young man's uncle (Fernando Rey), who was the judge who caused them to go to jail.
-The characters are all trapped together in the house for a very tense night, with the young playboy trying to figure out how to save his uncle from a bomb planted at his uncle's workplace.
+A young playboy (Gianni Garko) picks up an Italian prostitute (Giovanna Ralli) and brings her to his uncle's house for sex.
+He does not know is that a dangerous convict is lying in wait at the house.
+He is joined by another criminal trying to avenge himself on the young man's uncle (Fernando Rey), who was the judge who caused him to go to jail.
+The characters are all trapped together in the house for a very tense night, with Garko trying to figure out how to save himself, while his uncle must avoid a bomb planted at his workplace.